ronraphaeli/Attribute_Prompts_Mixing/README.md

 python ella_v15.py --ckpt_dir ../checkpoints/ --output_dir ../results/ --train_batch_size 10 --num_workers 10 --save_steps 1000 --eval_steps 500 --max_train_steps 100000 --warmup_steps 1000 --lr_adapter 1e-3 --adapters_design [[0],[1],[2],[3],[4],[5],[6],[7],[8],[9],[10],[11],[12],[13],[14],[15]] --entropy_reg (entropy regularization, we recommand 0.000025) --entropy_temp ( temprature of the entropy regularization, for example 5.0) --mix_scale (maximum scale of the prompts weights 1.2) --entropy_warmup (warmup for the regularizing term, 5000)
 ```

-## Getting Started

-# Setting Up the Environment with Micromamba
+## Setting Up the Environment with Micromamba

 This project uses a specific Python environment managed by Micromamba.
 Follow these instructions to recreate the environment on your own system.